 And so it seems that the question has lead me inside, into its contemplation from the inside out, rather than the other way around where it started when I was young.

 Maybe up to 10 years ago I concluded that what makes for the good life, is the quality of relationships.
-My relationships with my husband, children, family, friends etc. My relationship to my life, my past, my environment and also myself…
+My relationships with children, family, friends etc. My relationship to my life, my past, my environment and also myself…

 So I busied myself with improving my relationships.
 There was always something to be found that needed figuring out, something that I could do better.
 My ideals were still high, aiming for a (spiritual or emotional) ideal.
 Still I worked with intellectual ideas of perfection.
 I had expectations that logically, if I did the work, I would succeed.
 And now and again I would, but then I’d fall back and not be able to see the good in anything.
 Least of all in myself.

-Out there were ideals held up by society, culture, religion etc to inform me of what I neede to aspire to.
-The answer to the question “What makes for a good life?”, would have been about idealised mental construction.
+Out there were ideals held up by society, culture, religion etc to inform me of what I needed to aspire to.
+The answer to the question “What makes for a good life?”, would have been about an idealised mental construction.
 The good life was something out there existing IN GENERAL and then IN THEORY for me to put INTO PRACTICE.
 I would have mentioned freedom, happiness, doing things I love, being a good person and making a contribution.
 I would also have had much to say on how to achieve these things.
 Which I did, some of the time.

-However my experience THEN, didn’t really feel like it constituted “The good life”.
+However my experience THEN, didn’t really feel like it constituted “The Good Life”.
 My values seemed right, worthy and important and I worked consistently and logically to bring them about.
 But satisfaction came and went very quickly and most of the time I felt like I was forever struggling with life and myself.

 SEEING THE GOOD LIFE IN HINDSIGHT

-Another way of idealising was to observing life’s blessings in hindsight.
+Another way of idealising was to observe life’s blessings in hindsight.
 This can and does have value and is great insofar that it is useful in reminding myself that I am fortunate and grateful.
 It is valuable to take stock by acknowledging the events, influences, people and my own thoughts and actions that made it blessed.
 Even so, this exercise, though it can contribute to living the good life, is still an intellectual exercise.
 I am using my mind to interpret the past in a way that it suits me in this moment.
 I can do it on my own, not having the connections to that time, space, feelings, the people that might have been there, to give me the true experience of it, in its own moment.
-It just becomes another interpretation of a photograph seen with a certain colour glasses.
+It just becomes another interpretation of a photograph seen with a certain coloured glasses.